barackd222/ankimedrec-apis/README.md

 ### Fastest Deploy

 Use ACCS to deploy this app.
+See: https://cloud.oracle.com/acc

 ### Configuration